DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Module 1/Introduction to Technical Communication.md

 - Know your purpose
 - Apply principles of communication - 6 Cs
 - Select and Appropriate level of formality and technicality
+- Use the writing process
+- Use correspondence format and ABC format
+- Provide relevant, meaningful information for an audience
+- Use specific words and plain language for technical terms